polakowo/gpt2bot/README.md

 ## References

 - [Official DialoGPT implementation](https://github.com/microsoft/DialoGPT) and [DialoGPT paper](https://arxiv.org/abs/1911.00536)
-- [Thread on current decoding scripts](https://github.com/microsoft/DialoGPT/issues/3) - you can wait for a full release and replace the decoding functionality
+- [Thread on current decoding scripts](https://github.com/microsoft/DialoGPT/issues/3) - you can wait for a full release and easily replace the decoder